sadmankiba/hybrid-model/Readme.md

 ## Methods

-* `Hybrid-Architecture`: Blocks from HuggingFace `GPT-Neo` and `Mamba` models are combined with custom built projectors.
+* **Hybrid Architecture:** Blocks from HuggingFace `gpt-neo-125M` and `mamba-130m-hf` models are combined with custom built projectors.
-* `Pretraining Projectors`: Projectors in pre-trained hybrids are initialized with random weights and trained on ELI5 dataset.
+* **Pretraining Projectors:** Projectors in pre-trained hybrids are initialized with random weights and trained on ELI5 dataset.

 # Results